erdincka/ezmeral-demo-azure-terraform/README.md

 Create a service principle to be used for this deployment
 ```
-az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"
+az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}" -o table
 ```

-The output should be used to fill in provider details in terraform.tfvars Save appId, password, sp_name & tenant from response
+The output should be used to fill in provider details in ./etc/bluedata_infra.tfvars Save appId, password, sp_name & tenant from response

 ```